jundalisay/spblist/content/en/material/fallacies/string.md

 - Supersymmetry converts imaginary objects into 'partner particles'
 - String Theory turns particles into imaginary objects

 So both of them are just 2 sides of the same fallacy coin.
 - Both of them will fail in reality because an imaginary object can never have a reality no matter what you do.

+> Both String Theory and Supersymmetry are just 2 sides of the same fallacy coin.

 The creator of the imaginary object is the simultaneity of time.
 - This is because, in Cartesian Physics, the true cause of simultaneity is the 5th Element called the aether.
 - But Einstein's simultaneity is based on light (1st Element) and so does not match Nature or reality

+### The Cause of the Problem: Not Knowing Why C is C

+String theory and Supersymmetry are a waste of time because Relativity is false.

+Relativity is false because time is mental, not electromagnetic.

+All tests of Relativity are merely electromagnetic measurements **of how things already are**.

+For example, measuring the sun to rise in the east very accurately does not explain why the sun rises to the east.

+And so humans theorize false concentric spheres to account for why the sun rises to the east.

+Similarly, humans created false string theory to account for why light is limited to 300,000 kilometers per second.

+Therefore, both Einstein and Ptolemy are fallacies peddled as truth, covering up the real ignorance of humans.

-### The Solution
+### The Solution: Time is Mental and Subjective

 The solution is to get rid of Einstein's Relativity which carries the false idea of the simultaneity of time.